AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/ht-vlttool.md

 ---
 title: Como usar a ferramenta VLT
 seo-title: How to use the VLT Tool
-description: A ferramenta Jackrabbit FileVault (VLT) é desenvolvida pela Apache Foundation que mapeia o conteúdo de uma instância Jackrabbit/AEM para seu sistema de arquivos
+description: A ferramenta Jackrabbit FileVault (VLT) é desenvolvida pela Apache Foundation, que mapeia o conteúdo de uma instância Jackrabbit/AEM para o seu sistema de arquivos
 seo-description: The Jackrabbit FileVault tool (VLT) is developed by The Apache Foundation that maps the content of a Jackrabbit/AEM instance to your file system
 uuid: 579e7785-8b50-4366-b562-8e79b6451464
 contentOwner: Guillaume Carlino